General Liability Insurance For Real Estate Companies

 Learn more about the risks covered by general liability insurance.

-COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE WOULD COVER FOR A REAL ESTATE COMPANY
+COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE MAY COVER FOR A REAL ESTATE COMPANY

 Example 1: During an open house event you host in a home with an extensive collection of antiques, you accidentally knock an expensive figurine off a shelf and it breaks.
 General liability insurance would cover the replacement cost of the figurine.